wadetb/shellspace/doc/VR.md

 + Support simple float/int slider, checkbox, enum controls such that data is communicated to/from the widget.

++ Support commands with editable completion, e.g. "vnc open ..." where the ... is editable with an onscreen keyboard.

 # Shell

 + Automatically zoom in on the active widget.

 + A Ctrl-Alt-Delete-like hotkey that exects 'reset.cfg' to recover from scripting errors that break the shell.

-+ Context specific menus.

-Idea: When back button is pressed, shell sends a "menu" message to the active widget.
-The widget can respond by broadcasting a "menu xyz" message to the system, which will open and display xyz.vrkey.  (.vrkey is JSON, but could conceivably be injected JavaScript code via include( menuFile ).

-Menu may contain widget-specific things like "vnc disconnect $activeId" where $activeId is the id of the activating widget.

 # VNC

 + When the connection is closed, we stop accepting messages and the queue fills up with Gaze events.
-Probably need to make the connection status separate from the thread status and spawn widget-per-thread.
+Probably need to make the connection status separate from the thread status and spawn widget-per-thread, like the VLC widget.

 + Did toasts disappear somehow?